Campaigns & Government Policies

 There are many recommendations flowing from this Report.
 This is a reflection of the work required to recognise the vital importance of physical education to health and to create the environment that will reverse the strong recent trend of reduced physical activity.
 The recommendations also appear at the end of each relevant section.

-•Only one in 10 children aged 2-4 are active for 3 hours or more daily.
+• Only one in 10 children aged 2–4 is active for 3 hours or more daily.

 .
-It will help early years teachers, nursery schools, health visitors, and doctors to talk about importance of young children being active.
+It will help Early Years teachers, nursery schools, health visitors and doctors to talk about the importance of young children being active.
 It can also be used as a training resource.

-•It highlights the benefits being active and the range of activity to achieve this recommendation.
-Physical activity has been shown to help maintain a healthy weight, improve concentration, health and fitness, improves sleep and builds social skills and confidence.
+• It highlights the benefits of being active and the range of activity to achieve this recommendation.
+Physical activity has been shown to help maintain a healthy weight, improve concentration, health and fitness, improve sleep and build social skills and confidence.

 The Economic Journal | 23 May 2016

 This article studies the effect of free pre-school education on child outcomes in primary school.
 We exploit the staggered implementation of free part-time pre-school for three year olds across Local Education Authorities in England in the early 2000s.
 The policy led to small improvements in attainment at age 5, with no apparent benefits by age 11.
 We argue that this is because the expansion of free places largely crowded out privately paid care, with small changes in total participation, and was achieved through an increase in private provision, where quality is lower on average than in the public sector.

 UK Gov | The fifth edition of Public Health England’s (PHE’s) Health matters, published today (12 May 2016), outlines how local authorities and health professionals can support women, and their partners, from conception through to pregnancy and into parenthood.